davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 draft: true
 ---

 Say we have a network of computers.
-Call each of the computers a **node**.
+Call each computer a **node**.
 We might picture the network of nodes like this:

 DIAGRAM

-I want to make a “distributed variable.”
-All I mean by this is
+On this network, I would like a “distributed variable.”
+What I mean by that is:

-* I there to be one variable
+* There should be one variable
 * Any node can get it
 * Any node can set it

 DIAGRAM: nodes a network, thought bubble question mark in the middle for a variable

 How could we make such a thing?
-Well, we know how to make regular, non-distributed variables; so let’s make a plain old variable on one of our nodes, and set up an RPC server on that node so other nodes can get and set the variable remotely.
+Well, we know how to make regular, non-distributed variables; so let’s make a plain old variable on one of our nodes, and set up an RPC server on that node so the other nodes can get and set the variable remotely.

 DIAGRAM

 The node we picked to store the variable is now special; let's call it the **leader**.
+For the leader, the variable is just a plain old local variable like any other.
 The other nodes, we'll call **followers**.

-Now we have one variable any node can get or set.
-We’re done!
+The followers access the variable by sending RPC messages to the leader.

-The great thing abut the approach is its simplicity.
-The leader's logic is roughly . . .
+To put it a little more formally, the leader's logic is roughly . . .

 ```
 leader {